VladaSedlacek/mq-comparison-suite/README.md

 # MQ Comparison Suite

 This project aims to provide a simple unified interface for state-of-the-art solvers for the multivariate quadratic ([MQ](https://eprint.iacr.org/2005/393)) problem, and to facilitate comparing their practical performance.
+Pull requests are welcome!

 ## Solvers